pippim/pippim.github.io/_posts/2018/2018-12-21-How-can-I-prevent-line-wrapping-and-instead-allow-horizontal-scrolling-in-Gedit?.md

 ----------

 You can't access preferences if you are using `sudo -H gedit` though.
 You need to do this with regular user using `gedit` only.
-Then you can have `sudo` inherit your user preferences with a script such as this: [https://askubuntu.com/questions/92655/how-can-i-sync-my-root-gedit-with-my-user-gedits-preferences/1047405#1047405](https://askubuntu.com/questions/92655/how-can-i-sync-my-root-gedit-with-my-user-gedits-preferences/1047405#1047405)
+Then you can have `sudo` inherit your user preferences with a script such as this: [How can I sync my root gedit with my user gedit&#39;s preferences?](How can I sync my root gedit with my user gedit&#39;s preferences?)

   [1]: https://i.stack.imgur.com/UPHVs.png